Just Eat Takeaway.com from Dutch player to globally scalable platform

 First launch then iterate

 Retention marketing is also part of Alma’s dominion.
 JET wants to retain all the new customers they gained the past year, after all.
 The merger with Lieferando gave JET access to their loyalty platform, which provided sufficient evidence that it positively influenced customer behavior.
-That’s why INFO has a close partnership with JET to design and build their own loyalty platform.
+That’s why INFO has a close partnership with JET to design and build its own loyalty platform.
 During this collaboration, we noticed and experienced that learning and iterating are part of the corporate culture.
 Is this a conscious decision or a necessity?
 “Both,” Alma laughs.
-“With these types of platforms [you often see that] a loyalty program is completely thought out and built first before launching it.
+“With these types of platforms [you often see that], a loyalty program is completely thought out and built first before launching it.
 However, we already had some learnings and would rather launch and iterate than sit around and wait.
 There’s no way you can completely predict how a customer is going to react anyways.”

 In order for things to run smoothly, Alma combines this (in)famous Dutch down-to-earthness with a solid central marketing strategy, in which everything is run from a single platform.
 This “goes beyond simple marketing like images and campaigns, [we do everything we can to] use technology to scalably get traffic to the app and the platform every way we can,” she says.
 The marketing team consists of about 500 people that are divided between the Amsterdam and London HQs.
-Of course, these marketeers are concerned with campaigns and findability, but also with JET’s ecommerce platform, for instance, where connected restaurants can easily order all kinds of delivery items, from coats to bikes and from pizza boxes to ingredients.
+Of course, these marketers are concerned with campaigns and findability, but also with JET’s ecommerce platform, for instance, where connected restaurants can easily order all kinds of delivery items, from coats to bikes and from pizza boxes to ingredients.
 “People have no idea that this is all part of marketing,” Alma exclaims enthusiastically.
 But why did JET choose to centrally organize its marketing endeavors?
 “Because we can,” Alma laughs.
 “By centralizing marketing data, we can smartly deploy the best people and the best resources.
 Moreover, this data allows us to be locally relevant, whether you are in Amsterdam or Berlin.”

 “By centralizing marketing data, we can smartly deploy the best people and the best resources.
 Moreover, this data allows us to be locally relevant, whether you are in Amsterdam or Berlin.”